Skip to content

 (Required)

 The JSON describing the storage configuration for the backup store.
 It can use either file-based storage or cloud storage.
 Support for cloud storage was added at ArcGIS Enterprise on Kubernetes 11.2.
+Support for enabling spatiotemporal data backups using the supportBDSBackup property was added at 12.0.
 For more information, see the Settings properties section below.

 isDefault